gurjyotanand/devops-fundamentals/part1.md

 | **Repository cloning failure** | Verify repository accessibility or configure authentication |
 | **Jenkins startup issues** | Execute `docker logs jenkins-ci` for diagnostic information |

-## Implementation Summary
+## What's Next?

-This implementation establishes a foundational CI/CD pipeline demonstrating core DevOps principles through practical application.
-The automated workflow mirrors production environments while providing hands-on experience with industry-standard tools.

-DevOps success depends on combining cultural transformation with technical implementation.
-Mastering these foundational concepts through practical projects builds both technical competency and operational confidence in production environments.

-The next phase of implementation will integrate Docker image building and container registry management into the Jenkins pipeline, creating a complete containerized deployment workflow for modern application delivery.
+The next phase of implementation will integrate Docker image building and container registry management into the Jenkins pipeline, creating a complete containerized deployment workflow for modern application delivery and deploying